 - Representative configuration: Sleeper sectional (3-seat) with chaise storage and Bomstad cover

-The Bomstad coated fabric has a leather-like look and is designed for wipe-clean care, which is convenient for spills.
-The trade-off is breathability and softness—this is not the “coziest” surface in the lineup, and the cover isn’t meant to be removed for machine washing.
+The Bomstad coated fabric has a leather-like look and is designed for wipe-down care.
+The trade-off is a warmer, less cozy surface, and the cover isn’t meant to be removed for machine washing.

 Review Summary